 I’ve been afraid to try reverse writing since I ruined my first fountain pen by doing that.
-Now that I’m more versed in the way of the fountain pen, my partner encouraged me to try it again because the ink will dry faster while writing quick notes.
+Now that I’m more versed in the way of the fountain pen, my girlfriend encouraged me to try it again because the ink will dry faster while writing quick notes.

-The photo above is a sample of both my partner and I trying out some currently inked pens while reverse writing.
+The photo above is a sample of both my girlfriend and I trying out some currently inked pens while reverse writing.
 Gold nibs ended up working well across the board, while steel nibs ended up being more finicky.
 The Pelikan m200 and MontBlanc Monte Rosa are both steel nibs that performed very well reversed.
 The m200 is normally quite broad for a fine nib, and with Noodler’s Golden Brown it’s extra wet.
 Reversed though, the nib is more akin to a Japanese fine.
 In the photo below I tried to get a close-up of the Pelikan nib.
 The tip is pretty ball shaped, with some raised tipping material on top.
 Theoretically, any nib with raised tipping material like that should work for reverse writing.

 The Monte Rosa is a vintage pen by MontBlanc, the model I have is from the late 1950s.
 The nib is labeled medium on the piston knob but the tip is upturned like a waverly nib.
 I don’t know if all MontBlanc steel nibs are like this, or if this nib was worked on at some point in its lifetime, but it writes very smoothly.
 Writing reversed at a high angle you’re using more of the ball at the top of the nib.
 So, you get a finer line without sacrificing smoothness or ink flow.
 Writing reverse with this pen is what I imagine writing with a kugel nib feels like.
 I just found out about that type of nib yesterday and I’m very excited about them.